 Jordan Norton began her dancing career at the age of three in Little Falls, New Jersey at her local dance studio “For Dancers Only” where she studied dance under the direction of Kelly Allen and teachers including Jamie Salmon, Ray Leeper, and Al Blackstone.
 She was lucky enough to also work with countless guest teachers both at her local dance studio and take additional classes in New York City at Joffrey Ballet School, Broadway Dance Center, and Peridance.
 While dancing competitively and winning two national titles in 2004 and 2005, Jordan also had the pleasure of being a part of Jamie Salmon Hoctor’s instructional video “Sleeping Beauty” as well as “Broadway’s Leading Men” national tour, where she performed with the Indianapolis Symphony Orchestra.
 Throughout her high school career at Wayne Hills High School, Jordan was head of the school’s Dance Team and Student Dance Association programs.
-She then moved to Purchase, New York where she graduated with honors from State University of New York at Purchase College with a Bachelor of the Fine Arts Degree in Dance while working closely with her mentor and choreographer Nelly van Bommel.
-Jordan is currently a dancer for Asha Dance Company.
-This is her first performance with Heather Harper and the Harper Continuum Dance Theatre and is thrilled to be given this wonderful opportunity.
+She then moved to Purchase, New York where she graduated with honors at State University of New York at Purchase College with a Bachelor of the Fine Arts Degree in Dance while working closely with her mentor and choreographer Nelly van Bommel.
+Jordan is currently a dancer for Asha Dance Company, NØA Dance, Moonwater Dance Project as well as Harper Continuum Dance Theater.

 Amy Perkinson received her Bachelor of Fine Arts in Dance and Choreography and a Bachelor of Science in International Business from Virginia Commonwealth University.
 She also studied at the Consorzio Universitario Mediterraneo Orientale A R.L in Siracusa, Italy, with VCU Associate Professor Melanie Richards.
 She has continued her dance training by attending the American Dance Festival Winter Intensive, Doug Varone and Dancers Winter Intensive, Joe Goode: Movement for Humans Workshop, and the Inaugural ODC Next Moves Summer Intensive in San Francisco, California.
 She has had the privilege of working with VCU Guest Artist Kate Weare, and VCU faculty Martha Curtis, Robbie Kinter, Autumn Proctor, and Christian von Howard.
 She also performed at New York City's Lincoln Center in Mark Dendy’s world premiere of “Ritual Cyclical.”
 Her work has been presented at the American College Dance Festival Mid- Atlantic Conference, and she recently performed in the 2016 Dancing with the Williamsburg Stars.
 She is currently co-owner of Pure Barre- Williamsburg, VA.